cakiki/govtech-25-ctf-writeup/_projects/lionroar.md

 {: .block-tip }

 #### Solution
 Repeatedly asking the model to give us hints revealed information about a X handle `@tony_chua_dev` and the LionMind-GPT project.
 The X account included this screenshot which also pointed to LionMind-GPT: https://x.com/tony_chua_dev/status/1976192169393508472/photo/1.

+{% include figure.liquid loading="eager" path="assets/img/twitter.jpeg" zoomable=true class="img-fluid rounded z-depth-1" %}

 The repository can be found on GitHub and the secret key is included in an earlier commit: https://github.com/T0nyC-code/LionMind-GPT/commit/548fb17780bfa2ed6216fa29cb211f720c4669f0.
 Sending this key to the LLM revealed the flag.

+{% include figure.liquid loading="eager" path="assets/img/github.png" zoomable=true class="img-fluid rounded z-depth-1" %}